Project 1 - Embracing the Spiritual Nations - Documentary

 “Like a Heyoka”, (Lakota for ‘Contrarian’) is the Native American concept of a sacred clown; a satirist, who is always contrary to reality, provoking laughter in the situations of despair, provoking fear and chaos when people feel too secure.
 His voice gives people hope in times of darkness but challenges them when they take themselves too seriously; he brings both freedom and vulnerability.
 Heyoka medicine is akin to both the Trickster Way of Coyote and the lightning fast transformation of Thunder Being; he is also a guardian to truth and is compelled to challenge wrongness when he/she encounters it.
 Floyd Red Crow Westerman was this kind of man.

 Quote: “He was the greatest cultural ambassador that Indian America ever had a real national treasure” - Dennis Banks, Co-Founder AIM

-PROJECT 7 - The Injustice Lives Inside of You Documentary
+Project 8 - The Injustice Lives Inside You - Documentary -

 Each year, thousands of Latin American immigrant’s journey thousands of miles to seek a better life in the United States.
 They do whatever it takes to get here, some swim with infants across treacherous rivers and drown, some ride atop freight trains called “La Bestia” and fall to their deaths, others dash across busy roadways where they are often struck by cars.
 A large percentage of illegal immigrants are women and young children.
 Director Angela Townsend tracks the stories of immigrants who seek asylum in this country only to be the victims of predators.